RESPONSIBLE PEOPLE AND OPERATIONS

 To help achieve our vision we have adopted a global Occupational Health Safety and Environmental framework based on the principles of ‘Plan Do Check Act’.
 Evaluation of risk control and incident management is an integral part of this review, informing our continual improvement process.
 We have developed a range of leading indicators to measure compliance against the framework and other key risks.

-There are a number of health and safety risks across our business, including risks from working at heights, operating machinery, slips, trips and falls, driving, environmental factors, handling tools and the presence of electricity, amongst others.
+There are a number of health and safety risks across our business, including risks from working at heights, operating machinery, slips, trips and falls, driving, environmental factors, handling tools and the presence of electricity, among others.
 We measure compliance with these and other risks through the use of leading indicators.

 We reduce the risk of work-related injuries and ill health through behavioural training, risk assessment, risk management, accident investigation with root-cause analysis, reporting, audit and improvement planning.